KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 - once the authentication procedure has been initiated then UDM has the SUPI and based on the SUPI , UDM decides whether it has to use 5G AKA procedure or EAP-AKA procedure(we are looking at AKA)
 - the ARPF generates the 5G home environment authentication vector cause (AUSF and UDM are in hone network)
-- the response to the random number(XRES) is calculated using the MILENAGE FUNCTION and the input to the milenage function are sequence number , random number , Authentication manaegement field and the master key (K)
+- the expected response to the random number(XRES) is calculated using the MILENAGE FUNCTION and the input to the milenage function are sequence number , random number , Authentication manaegement field and the master key (K)
 -  this milenage function has 5 subfunctions :- `MAC(generates message authentication code)` , XRES(response to random number) , IK , AK

 ![Screenshot from 2023-11-14 17-19-30](https://github.com/KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/assets/86760658/cb0f8115-0224-4812-9db3-d8f82ffde458)